yuede/yuede.github.io/index.md

 ## Work Exeprience

-* 2017.9 - 2018.5, Intern at the Division of Information Technology, Graduate Research Assistant, George Washington University
+* 2017.9 - 2018.5, Intern at the Planning and Strategic Initiatives of DIT, George Washington University

 * 2017.1 - 2017.8, Graduate Research Assistant, George Washington University